 Wicca, etc. This is because about 75% of Americans and

 Canadians identify themselves as Christian.
+About 20% -- and rapidly growing -- are NOTAS, those NOT Affiliated with any religion.
 The next largest religions are

 Islam and Judaism with about 1% apiece.
 When the remaining organized religions